ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

     - How the quality assessment looks like in clinical trials

 **Question 15**
-Which of statements related to pre-clinical and clinical research listed below is correct? ✅
+Which of statements related to pre clinical and clinical research listed below is correct? ✅
-    - Both pre-clinical and clinical studies have to be performed according to previously established protocol
+- Both pre clinical and clinical studies have to be performed according to previously established protocol
-    - Only clinical research involves studies using human material, while in pre-clinical studies animal models are mostly applied
+- Only clinical research involves studies using human material, while in pre clinical studies animal models are mostly applied
-    - **Different experimental methods can be applied in pre-clinical research, while in clinical studies the established protocol has to be followed without any changes**
+- **Different experimental methods can be applied in pre clinical research, while in clinical studies the established protocol has to be followed without any changes**
-    - If the results are inconclusive, both pre-clinical and clinical studies can be repeated
+- If the results are inconclusive, both pre clinical and clinical studies can be repeated

 **Question 16**
-Which approvals are required in pre-clinical studies? ✅
+Which approvals are required in pre clinical studies? ✅
 - **Ethical permit for medical research involving human subjects; ethical permit for research using animals and training in animal work (theory and practice)**
 - Ethical permit for research using animals
 - Ethical permit for medical research involving human subjects
 - Ethical permit for research using animals and training in animal work (theory and practice)

 **Question 1**
 Which of the following steps are included in the making of a systematic review? ✅